-#710 COMPUTER 101 Prerequisite: None
+#710 COMPUTER 101 Credit: .50 Semester Prerequisite: None Grades: All Fee charged

-Credit: .50 Grades: All

 This is the foundation for all other computer classes.
 Focus is on improving alphabetic and numeric keyboarding skills.
 A second focus is on learning the basics of word-processing, spreadsheet construction, and presentation design, using software from the Microsoft Office suite.